 Code of EthicsThe National Registry of Rehabilitation Technology Suppliers provides a mechanism for consumers, clinicians and third party payers to identify qualified suppliers who provide high-quality complex rehabilitation technology and related services to people with physical disabilities.
-Certified Complex Rehabilitation Technology Specialist, CRTS ®, is a RRTS®, Registered Complex Rehabilitation Technology Specialist® who passed the Assistive Technology Professional (ATP) certification exam administered by RESNA and continues to maintain his/her ATP with RESNA after the exam.
+Certified Complex Rehabilitation Technology Supplier, CRTS ®, is a RRTS®, Registered Complex Rehabilitation Technology Supplier® who passed the Assistive Technology Professional (ATP) certification exam administered by RESNA and continues to maintain his/her ATP with RESNA after the exam.

 NRRTS promotes the highest standard of ethical conduct by its registrants and has a formal complaint process designed to assure this level of ethical behavior.

 When accepted, a NRRTS Registrant (RRTS®) subscribes to these principles and agrees to: